Customers eligible for Rate G9

 Hydro‑Québec bills you only for the electricity you use.
 This means it absorbs the transformation losses associated with electricity delivery.
 If metering occurs before transformation, the electricity billed will include energy lost during transformation that does not reach the customer.
 So that you do not pay for energy losses, Hydro‑Québec grants an adjustment on the billing demand.

 The following may also be billed if your power factor is not optimal:

 Electrical equipment, whether yours or Hydro‑Québec’s, needs to operate at a relatively stable voltage.
 Hydro‑Québec’s rate structure is designed in such a way as to encourage large‑power customers to maintain a power factor of at least 95% at all times (90% for all other customers).

-The rate structure allows for Hydro‑Québec to bill this excess power to customers.
-For any difference between the maximum power demand and real power, a monthly charge of $10.26 per kilowatt (kW) is billed.
+The rate structure allows for Hydro‑Québec to bill the excess power to customers.
+For any difference between the maximum power demand and real power, a monthly charge of $10.35 per kilowatt (kW) is billed.
 This charge brings the cost associated with an insufficient factor to that which a Rate M customer pays.
 This provides all medium‑power customers with the same incentive to improve their load factor.

 Breakdown of billing

 Applicable in certain cases

 - Credit for supply at medium or high voltage